Grow along with the community

 It is well known that water is one of the scarce resources across the nation.
 At the same time it is considered to be a major sources of minerals to the human body.
 Unfortunately in most of the rural areas in plains receiving low rains across Karnataka, people are depending on sub-surface water source to a major extent for their day today needs which is either in shortage or not fit for drinking because of contamination with unwanted hard molecules like Arsenic, Fluorine, Chlorine, Iron etc. Since regular consumption of this water may be the cause for health hazards, it is very much needed to get the water to be purified before consumption to mitigate the ill-effects.
 Realising this acute problem, SKDRDP has identified such places where exactly intervention is needed for supply of pure, healthy water and has set up water purifying plants namely as Shduddhaganga plants of varying capacity according to the local needs.

 In participation with local Panchyath and other like minded organisations, SKDRDP is setting up Shuddhaganga plants.
 The basic requirements such as availability of raw water, land, building and electricity are provided by local administration.
 SKDRDP has entered into an agreement with M/s Aquasafi, Hubli and Aquashine, Bangalore for supply and maintenance of the machinery.
 One plant in-charge is appointed locally for maintenance of plant, production and distribution of pure water.
-The pure water produced by reverse osmosis method is distributed as 20 liter to each consumer at 15 paisa per liter.
+The pure water produced by reverse osmosis method is distributed as 20 liter to each consumer at 10 paisa per liter.
 The system of pure water supply is simplified by introducing the facility of monthly subscription.
-More than one lakh households get benefited from these 375 plants.

 Many a times poverty becomes a hurdle to students belongs to poor families for their studies.
 As Shri Kshethra is popular for Vidyadana, Dr. Heggade always gives support to students from poor family for their education.